acrocat/EverLayout/docs/writing.md

-The following documentation demonstrates how to use EverLyout to write layouts for the default JSON parsers, however if you're interested in writing layouts using a different format or general structure, read <a href="formats">Layout Formats</a>
+The following documentation demonstrates how to use EverLyout to write layouts for the default JSON parsers, however if you're interested in writing layouts using a different format or general structure, read <a href="EverLayout/formats">Layout Formats</a>
 to see how to write your own parsers.

 ## The Layout Index <a name="layout-index"></a>